-We'll let the VM’s press release speak for itself:
+We'll let Vocal Majority's press release speak for itself:

 What are your best memories of Jim Clancy and the VM?
 What do you expect for Philly?
 How should we remember Jim's historical legacy?